AkaSan242/Openclassroomproject/README.md

 ## Usage

-To execute the application run 'python bookstoscrape.py'
+To execute the application run `python bookstoscrape.py`

 Step 1 the application will search all categories on the website and print the number of the all books for each category